 Following is a description of the valuation methodology used for investments measured at fair value.
-There were no transfers between levels in the fair value hierarchy during the year ended December 31, 2021 and there are no changes in methodology.
+There were no transfers between levels in the fair value hierarchy during the year ended December 31, 2022 and there are no changes in methodology.
 Transfers between levels are recorded at the end of the reporting period, if applicable.

-- Money market funds Valued at the daily closing price as reported by the fund.
-The money market fund is an open-end fund that is registered with the Securities and Exchange Commission (SEC).
-This fund is required to publish its daily net asset value (NAV) and to transact at that price.
-The money market fund is deemed to be actively traded. - Corporate and government bonds Fair value is based upon current yields available on comparable securities of issuers with similar ratings, the security's terms and conditions, and interest rate and credit risk. - Equities Valued at the closing price reported on the active market in which the individual securities or funds are traded.
+- Money Market Funds Valued at the daily closing price as reported by the fund.
+The money market funds are open-end funds that are registered with the Securities and Exchange Commission (SEC).
+This funds are required to publish its daily net asset value (NAV) and to transact at that price.
+The money market funds are deemed to be actively traded. - Corporate and Government Bonds Fair value is based upon current yields available on comparable securities of issuers with similar ratings, the security's terms and conditions, and interest rate and credit risk. - Equities Valued at the closing price reported on the active market in which the individual securities or funds are traded.
 The Foundation uses NAV per share, or its equivalent, as a practical expedient.
-Certain alternative investments that are measured at fair value using NAV (or its equivalent) as a practical expedient have not been categorized in the fair value hierarchy; however, the fair value amounts presented in the tables are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the accompanying Statement of Financial Position. - Hedge funds and private equities Do not have a readily determinable fair value.
+Certain alternative investments that are measured at fair value using NAV (or its equivalent) as a practical expedient have not been categorized in the fair value hierarchy; however, the fair value amounts presented in the tables are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the accompanying Statement of Financial Position. - Hedge Funds and Private Equities Do not have a readily determinable fair value.
 The fair values used are generally determined by the general partner or management of the entity and are based on appraisals or other estimates that require varying degrees of judgment.
 Inputs used in determining fair value may include the cost and recent activity concerning the underlying investments in the funds or partnerships.